-This is a pretty special year.
-If you hadn’t heard, 2017 is the 500th anniversary of the Protestant Reformation.
-The key date if you’re thinking of popping champagne is 31 October.
-It was on that date in 1517 that Martin Luther nailed his 95 Theses to the door of All Saints’ Church in Wittenberg.
+A few years ago it was the 500th anniversary of the Protestant Reformation.
+On October 31, 1517 that Martin Luther nailed his 95 Theses to the door of All Saints’ Church in Wittenberg.

 The Reformation that Luther and others started led to a whole new way of thinking about God, church, and the proper use of the law.
 In the Formula of Concord, the Lutheran Statement of Faith, the three uses of the law are summarized as follows: